-Douglas Partners (DP) has prepared this report for this project at 939A Pacific Highway, Pymble, in accordance with DP's proposal dated 1 February 2023 and acceptance received from Hanlon Industries Pty Ltd dated 2 February 2023.
+Douglas Partners (DP) has prepared this report for this project at Grosvenor Crescent, Summer Hill, in accordance with DP's proposal dated 8 March 2023 and acceptance received from Hanlon Industries Pty Ltd dated 8 March 2023.
 The work was carried out under DP's Conditions of Engagement.
 This report is provided for the exclusive use of Hanlon Industries Pty Ltd for this project only and for the purposes as described in the report.
 It should not be used by or be relied upon for other projects or purposes on the same or another site or by a third party.
 Any party so relying upon this report beyond its exclusive use and purpose as stated above, and without the express written consent of DP, does so entirely at its own risk and without recourse to DP for any loss or damage.
 In preparing this report DP has necessarily relied upon information provided by the client and/or their agents.

-DP's advice is based upon published information sources and the conditions observed during a site inspection from outside the rail corridor boundary fence.
-The accuracy of the advice provided by DP in this report may be affected by undetected variations in ground conditions across the site and may also be limited by site accessibility.
+DP's advice is based upon published information sources.
+The accuracy of the advice provided by DP in this report may be affected by undetected variations in ground conditions across the site.
+The advice may also be limited by budget constraints imposed by others or by site accessibility.